zenna/DReal.jl/README.md

 # Universal Quantification with `ForAll`

-DReal supports combinations of universal and existential quantification.
+DReal has experimental support for combinations of universal and existential quantification.
 A universally quantified variable is created using `ForallVar` instead of `Var`.
 For example, we can use `Forall` to do a synthesize a simple function.
 The following example looks for a binary function `f` in a function space (parameterised by a variable `d`) such that for all inputs `x` and `y`, f(x,y) is greater than `5.0`.

 ```julia
 using DReal